-Three years after graduating from The Coding Boot Camp at UT Austin (powered by Trilogy Education Services, a 2U, Inc. brand) we caught up with Software Engineer Melissa Cadena on how her boot camp experience continues to drive her career.
+Three years after graduating from The Coding Boot Camp at UT Austin (offered in collaboration with edX) we caught up with Software Engineer Melissa Cadena on how her boot camp experience continues to drive her career.
 Even without a college degree, Melissa shares how UT Austin Boot Camps elevated her career from Customer Relations Representative to Associate Software Engineer at Southwest Airlines — and how her career change journey is the catalyst for companies changing their hiring practices to skills-based!
 Plus, Melissa shares her top tips for non-degree holding boot camp students and other women considering getting into tech.

 Why did you choose The Coding Boot Camp at UT Austin in early 2020?